-- The last written assignment of the semester is due Tuesday May 8.
+- The last written assignment of the semester on Angie Cruz’s Soledad is due Tuesday December 4.
 See the assignments page if you’ve misplaced your copy of the instruction sheet.

 Also take a look at a general guide I’ve written up for final exams: “Zen and the Art of Finals” (PDF).

 This week we finish our last book of the semester, the autobiography of Assata Shakur.
 For Tuesday December 4, read chapters 10-14 (pages 185-215) in Assata.